 Virtual twins are an opportunity that allows manufacturing companies, inventors, customers and stakeholders to work together in a 3D virtual environment to generate new objects and processes without having to use physical prototypes that would require large amounts of natural resources.

-Towards a virtuous "supply chain" of water
+Towards a virtuous water "supply chain".

 We will hear about it more and more often.